 Student academic/attendance progress information is available upon request.
 Students must maintain an overall GPA of at least 2.0.
-Students must attend to less than ninety percent (90%) of scheduled class time.
+Students must attend no less than ninety percent (90%) of scheduled class time.

-Academic achievement will be evaluated every five (5) weeks.
-Students whose GPA is below 2.0 will be placed on academic probation for the following five (5) weeks and notified.
+Academic achievement will be evaluated every five (5) or six (6) weeks based on the program attended.
+Students whose GPA is below 2.0 will be placed on academic probation for the following five (5) or six (6) weeks and notified.
 Students continuing on probation, after the first probationary period are ineligible to receive Federal Financial Aid Funds.
-If the student's GPA becomes 2.0 or higher after the second five (5) week probation, financial aid can be reinstated provided the federal payment period for the funds has not changed since probation began.
+If the student's GPA becomes 2.0 or higher after the second five (5) or six (6) week probation, financial aid can be reinstated provided the federal payment period for the funds has not changed since probation began.
 Programs which require variations in this policy will have them outlined in their program description later in this catalog.

-Removal from Academic Probation: the student will be removed from academic probation at the end of the five (5) weeks when his/her GPA is at or above 2.0.
+Removal from Academic Probation: the student will be removed from academic probation at the end of the five (5) or six (6) weeks when his/her GPA is at or above 2.0.

-Academic Dismissal: If a student is on academic probation and his/her GPA during the probationary period remains below 2/0, he/she will be dismissed.
-If he/she receives all failures (grade F) in the first term (5 weeks), he/she will be dismissed.
+Academic Dismissal: If a student is on academic probation and his/her GPA during the probationary period remains below 2.0, he/she will be dismissed.
+If he/she receives all failures (grade F) in the first term (5 or 6 weeks), he/she will be dismissed.